 You can also swing Trapped to experience the most unbelievable hot lobster dip on the planet.
 They also serve a hot spinach dip, homemade salsa & chips, lobster roll, and nachos.
 They’re patio only so this option is best on a sunny day.
 And hey, if you’re planning to stay the night, you might just want to swing by here later for a late afternoon drink and dip or evening snack.

-And if you’re still stuffed from that epic ferry breakfast but want something to snack on, stop at the newly opened 506 Baker to grab some of Ashley’s incredible homemade sweets and coffee to fuel you on the road.
+And if you’re still stuffed from that epic ferry breakfast but want something to snack on, stop at the newly opened North Head Bakery to grab some donuts, incredible homemade sweets and coffee to fuel you on the road.

 Cruise the Island to the Southern Head Cliffs